Avian influenza

 SZ – Surveillance Zone, a circular area 10km in radius around an IP where disease control measures apply.
 It includes the PZ.
 In some circumstances a disease control zone may be smaller than 10km in radius.
 Collectively, PZs and SZs are known as Disease Control Zones.

-Compulsory Registration of the Poultry Register
+Compulsory registration on the Poultry Register